 Some people keep a bucket next to the bathtub.
 When a bath is finished, they use the water to fill the toilet over the course of the week.
 Or some hardy souls lug the bucket to the garden.
 I use the bucket method on occasion.
 It makes me feel great to water the plants or wash the car with my leftover bathwater.

 I especially recommend encouraging children to reuse their bathwater.
-(See the video above for ideas.)
 It helps them feel empowered that although they are small, they can do big things to help the earth.
+Here are 5 way to reuse bathwater that you collect in a bucket:

 2. Wash Your Car with Water from the Tub